Chrissy Teigen's Period Skin Struggles Are SO Relatable

-Teigen posted a quickie Twitter video calling out her “period skin,” and from what we can tell, it bears all the telltale signs of the red, angry breakouts that pop up like clockwork at a certain time each month.
-“So mad,” she wrote in the caption.
+Teigen posted a Twitter video calling out her “period skin” and from what we can tell, it bears all the telltale signs of the red, angry breakouts that pop up like clockwork at a certain time each month.
+“So mad” she wrote in the caption.

 Advertisement